CS-433/ML4Science-FGR-x-ML/README.md

 # ASTROLAB
 In this repository you can find the code we used for the project proposed by [ASTROLAB](https://www.epfl.ch/labs/lastro/) at EPFL in collaboration with the global project [HIRAX](https://hirax.ukzn.ac.za/).
-The goal of this project was to train a model able to predict the Mass of Hydrogen in galaxies using astrophysical and cosmological input features, such as the mass of hosting halo ($M_{Halo}$), mass of black holes in the halo ($Mass_{BH}$), temperature (Temp), Density and SFR (Star Formation Rate). $Mass_{Halo}$
+The goal of this project was to train a model able to predict the Mass of Hydrogen in galaxies using astrophysical and cosmological input features, such as the mass of hosting halo ( $M_{Halo}$ ), mass of black holes in the halo ( $Mass_{BH}$ ), temperature (Temp), Density and SFR (Star Formation Rate).
 In order to solve this problem, we trained a Fully-Connected Neural Network using `pytorch`.
 After optimizing the architecture using `talos` library, we ended up with two different networks depending on whether we focused on the whole dataset or only on halos having mass values larger then $10^{10}$ solar mass units.

 The supervisor of the project was Dr. Michele Bianco.